yougotthisconf/yougotthis.io/content/static/sponsor-info.md

 - 28.7% of our audience are early-career.
 30.7% of our audience are seniors or managers+.
 - 47% of the audience that attend You Got This events are considering a change in jobs.
 - Our audience primarily spans the UK, USA, Ireland, Spain, and Germany.

-## Costs

-- Meetup sponsorship is £500 per event or £1750 for 4 if paid upfront.
-It includes:
-    - Your logo on event webpage, on the livestream, and library pages.
-    - A 5 minute live or pre-recorded talk to be shared as part of the livestream.
-    - 3 Tweets of thanks.
-- Article sponsorship is £2500 per quarter.
-It includes:
-    - Customized call-to-actions will be present at the top, middle, and end of each post you sponsor.
-Get in touch if you want more information about this.
-    - 3 Tweets of thanks.
-- The 2023 Conference sponsorship has three tiers at £1500, £3000, and £8000.
-Please get in touch to find out more information about what is included at each level.

 ## Surplus Funds